sadhac/mcp-scan/README.md

 ## Including MCP-scan results in your own project / registry

 If you want to include MCP-scan results in your own project or registry, please reach out to the team via `mcpscan@invariantlabs.ai`, and we can help you with that.
+For automated scanning we recommend using the `--json` flag and parsing the output.

 ## Further Reading
 - [Introducing MCP-Scan](https://invariantlabs.ai/blog/introducing-mcp-scan)